awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-StatsD.md

 **To create a namespace for CloudWatch**

-1. Download the namespace YAML to your `kubectl` client host by running the following command:
+1. Download the namespace YAML to your `kubectl` client host by running the following command\.

    ```
    curl -O https://s3.amazonaws.com/cloudwatch-agent-k8s-yamls/kubernetes-monitoring/cloudwatch-namespace.yaml
    ```

-1. Run the following command to create the `amazon-cloudwatch` namespace:
+1. Run the following command to create the `amazon-cloudwatch` namespace\.

    ```
    kubectl apply -f cloudwatch-namespace.yaml